 The main fresh/rotten rating usually gives me an idea behind the movie’s values and generally good storytelling.
 This rating is provided usually by both the highly acclaimed and the amateur movie critics.
 I don’t usually value this rating the most when I consider watching a certain movie.

 The secondary rating system called the audience – the general publics “like” rating – is one of the biggest factors in getting me to watch a certain movie over another.
 Underneath the audience rating percentage, shows the average rating out of 5 given by the users who have – hopefully – watched the movie.
-Another gauge for how reliable the rating is how many people have rated it,
+Another gauge for how reliable the rating is how many people have rated it, the number of which is shown right below the rating.

 Perhaps more important than either one of these ratings alone is how they compare.
 I have found that the closer the 2 numbers are the more likely it is that I will enjoy the movie, if the 2 percentages are too far apart the chance of liking certain movie losses stability.
 But perhaps the most important part is that just because the movie has a high or low rating doesn’t mean you will or won’t enjoy a certain movie.
 Because above all the ratings calculate the likelihood that you’ll have a good time, so just because a movie has a poor rating doesn’t necessarily mean you will not find it pleasant, or vice versa.